Create a Model

 Communicate about complex reality

 In this topic, multiple ways are presented to create a Model in Dragon1.
 The topic starts with the explanation of models in Dragon1.
 Followed by the latest and most intuitive way to create a model.
-Finally, the classic way is shown which is more formal and more time-consuming.
+Finally, the classic way is shown, which is more formal and time-consuming.

 What is a Model?

 A model is a related set of entities.
-In the visualization below an example is shown with a very complex enterprise model with a large set of related entities.
-Every line that connects two shapes represents a relationship and every shape represents an entity.
+The visualization below shows an example of a complex enterprise model with many related entities.
+Every line that connects two shapes represents a relationship, and every shape represents an entity.

 Example of a complex Enterprise Model.